-In connection with the closing of Business Combination, the Company's Chief Executive Officer and Founder, Jonah Peretti, Jonah Peretti, LLC, NBCUniversal Media, LLC ("NBCU"), and PNC Bank National Association, entered into an amended and restated escrow agreement (the "Escrow Agreement provided for, among other things, the escrow of 1,200,000 shares of our Class A common stock or our Class B common stock (the "Escrow Agreement, in the event the Transfer Date SPAC Share Price (as defined in the Escrow Agreement), Jonah Peretti, LLC, and NBCU were to instruct the escrow agent to transfer (1) to NBCU a number of Escrowed Shares equal to the Make Whole Shares (as defined in the

-Escrow Agreement) and (2) to Mr. Peretti, the remainder of the Escrowed Shares, if any.
+In connection with the closing of Business Combination, the Company's Chief Executive Officer and Founder, Jonah Peretti, Jonah Peretti, LLC, NBCUniversal Media, LLC ("NBCU"), and PNC Bank National Association, entered into an amended and restated escrow agreement (the "Escrow Agreement").
+The Escrow Agreement provided for, among other things, the escrow of 1,200,000 shares of our Class A common stock or our Class B common stock (the "Escrowed Shares") exchangeable by Jonah Peretti, LLC in connection with the Business Combination.
+Pursuant to the Escrow Agreement, in the event the Transfer Date SPAC Share Price (as defined in the Escrow Agreement) was less than \$12.50 per share on the Transfer Date (as defined in the Escrow Agreement), Jonah Peretti, LLC, and NBCU were to instruct the escrow agent to transfer (1) to NBCU a number of Escrowed Shares equal to the Make Whole Shares (as defined in the Escrow Agreement) and (2) to Mr. Peretti, the remainder of the Escrowed Shares, if any.
 In accordance with the Escrow Agreement, on December 4, 2023, 1,200,000 shares of our Class B common stock were transferred to NBCU, which were automatically converted to Class A common stock on a one-to one basis upon receipt by NBCU, pursuant to our second amended and restated certificate of incorporation.